vjananth89/goapp-ansible-master/README.md

 The Postgres server runs locally and can be accessed via port `5432` in the T2 micro EC2 instance that is referenced in the Ansible playbook and the inventory file in the repo.

+The guide for setting up the postgres instance in this project can be found in the link [here](http://postgresguide.com/setup/install.html).

     -- Table: public.person

     -- DROP TABLE public.person;